"We're gganbu, aren't we?"

 - Trust is absolute and unquestioned

-- You win together or lose together
+- You win together or lose together—there's no competition

-- The term trended worldwide on Twitter
+- The term trended worldwide on Twitter for days

 - Halloween costumes featured "gganbu" matching outfits

-- 친구 (chingu): General word for friend
+- 친구 (chingu): General word for friend (you've probably heard this one)

 - 절친 (jeolchin): Best friend, short for "절친한 친구"